 The APT-E unit made over 23,000 miles of test runs between 1972 and 1979; on December 20th of that year setting an unofficial British rail speed record of 162mph (its official record is 152.3mph).
 This record stood until July 2003, when a Eurostar unit recorded 208mph in Kent.

 The APT-E incorporated a number of firsts, not least its tilting mechanism which was the first in the world.
-It was BR's first train to employ articulated bogies, which span the division between each car, requiring one bogie less for every pair of cars (which would normally have a pair of bogies each).
+It was BR's first train to employ articulated bogies, which span the division between each car, requiring one fewer bogie for every pair of cars (which would normally have a pair of bogies each).
 This gave a significant weight saving and meant the tilt mechanism could be operated with less hardware.
 Further weight was saved by the train's aluminium construction (trains of the time were constructed mostly from steel) and a hydrokinetic braking system gave it a stopping distance virtually the same as slower trains.

 The results of the extensive testing were then engineered into what was planned as the production train, the APT-P ('P' for 'prototype').
 The powerplant was changed to electric traction, as the original gas turbine engines were not suited for frequent stopping and starting, nor were they particularly fuel-efficient.